-Birthrights is dedicated to ensuring women receive the respect and dignity they deserve in pregnancy and childbirth.
+Birthrights is dedicated to ensuring women and birthing people receive the respect and dignity they deserve in pregnancy and childbirth.

 Your rights in childbirth

-- safe and appropriate maternity care that respects her dignity;
+- safe and appropriate maternity care that respects their dignity;

 - privacy and confidentiality;

-- make choices about her own pregnancy and childbirth;
+- make choices about their own pregnancy and childbirth;

 - equality and freedom from discrimination.